mdortignacq/cs152project/risk_assessment_algs.md

 Second, we again train the model using COMPAS scores as the label, but instead test the model’s accuracy in predicting the actual recidivism outcome of each defendant after 2 years.
 This algorithm performs classification into two categories (recidivized after 2 years or not) based on the likelihood of recidivism as defined by the COMPAS score.

+**Discussion Outline**

+*not sure if going to continue with the algorithm or focus solely on an ethics investigation

+The first model we built was designed to approximate the results of the COMPAS algorithm that is used in judicial systems across the US.
+The mechanics for the algorithm are kept confidential by the private company that created COMPAS, Equivant, so a sample of inputs and outputs from COMPAS are used to train and test the model.
+Our design achieved an accuracy of X at predicting COMPAS scores from the same inputs making it a good/bad approximation.

+The second model uses the same data and design as the first model, but is instead tested on a set of real recidivism outcomes.
+By doing this we can attempt to evaluate the effectiveness of COMPAS at predicting recidivism outcomes by way of our approximation model.
+Outputs from this second model were accurate when compared against real data X% of the time.

+This high level of accuracy points to the COMPAS algorithm being a fairly accurate predictor of real-world recidivism outcomes...Our results support COMPAS's prediction capabilities, but do not indicate whether use of the algorithm to decide protocols in the real world is ethically justified...

+This low level of accuracy points to the COMPAS algorithm being a poor predictor of real-world recidivism outcomes...Having achieved such a low accuracy agaisnt real world outcomes with our approximation algorithm, calls into question whether the COMPAS algorithm is accuratelly predicting what it claims to...